rapid7/awsaml/README.md

 The application itself is written in JavaScript, packaged with Electron, and distributed as a native application.
-JavaScript and Electron where chosen because the Node.js environment provides the cryptography libraries necessary to do authentication with SSH, and the Chromium runtime provides the rendering necessary to do authentication with SAML.
+JavaScript and Electron where chosen because the Node.js environment provides the cryptography libraries necessary for authentication with SSH, and the Chromium runtime provides the rendering necessary for authentication with SAML.

 ## Authenticate with SSH
 SSH authentication requires a service running in AWS that has access to the developer's public key.
-The application contacts the service to request temporary AWS keys.
-The request is signed with the developer's private key and the service verifies the signature with the developer's public key.
-Assuming the verification is correct, the service calls the [AssumeRole][] API in AWS to generate temporary credentials which are returned to the application.
-All communication between the application and service happens over HTTP.
+It also requires the application have access to the developer's private key.
+Communication between the application and service happens over HTTP.
+Every 50 minutes, the application takes the following actions

+1. Constructs a payload requesting new temporary credentials.
+2. Signs the payload with the developer's private key.
+3. Sends the signed payload to the service and waits for a response.

+Upon receiving a signed paylaod, the service take the following actions

+1. Verifies the signature on the payload with the developer's public key.
+2. Generates new temporary AWS keys by calling the [AssumeRole][] API.
+3. Returns the temporary AWS keys to the application.

+Upon receiving new temporary keys the application writes them to disk.
+This flow repeats every 50 minutes so the developer has a valid set of AWS keys while the application's running.

 * User Management: Github
 * Code Complexity: Low